ChainSafe/engineering-handbook/docs/2_development/1_development-flow/1_setup_repository.md

 Status: Do not merge

-- Added to PRs that are not allowed to be merged.
+- Added to Pull Requests that are not allowed to be merged.

 Status: On Ice

-- Added to issues and PRs that are considered important but no longer pursued for the near future.
+- Added to issues and Pull Requests that are considered important but no longer pursued for the near future.

 Status: Review Needed

-- Added to PRs that need the maintainer(s) to review.
+- Added to Pull Requests that need the maintainer(s) to review.

 Status: Changes Requested

-- Added to PRs that require further changes from the contributor.
+- Added to Pull Requests that require further changes from the contributor.

 Status: Stale

-- Added to issues and PRs if they have not received enough activity.
+- Added to issues and Pull Requests if they have not received enough activity.

 Status: Needs Clarification